 Some teens may benefit when they connect their bank account to a personal finance app to help them see where their money is going.
 Seeing the categories can be beneficial for teens because it gets them used to thinking about how they spend their money.

-Even with new tools, however, it’s important for teens to understand how to read a bank statement and reconcile their account.
+Even with new tools, however, money management for teens should begin with understanding a bank statement and how to reconcile their account.
 These skills can help teens develop a connection to their money and their spending—and potentially learn to make good choices down the road.

 Be clear about what your child is expected to pay for on their own.
 In many cases, trips with friends, entertainment, and some other items should be covered by your teen once they have a summer job.
 Talk about creating a budget and directing financial resources toward the things that matter.

-“Now is a great time for teens to learn how to set goals for themselves,” Siuty commented.
+“Now’s a great time for teens to learn how to set goals for themselves,” Siuty explained.
 “Helping them learn to budget their money and save for things they want can help them establish good habits for the future.”